Matrix-LoL-Group/Rules/README.md

 ##### 6.2.3.7 Non-Compliance
 No team member may refuse or fail to follow the instructions or decisions of the staff members even if they feel it contradicts a rule.
 If the staff team feels a situation violates an unreasonable mistake or in the spirit of a rule we reserve the right to change a decision based on any situation we deem exceptional.

+##### 6.2.3.8 Bullying / Trash Talk
+No one is allowed to bully other members of this server in any of our channels.
+This also counts for trash talk, in the way of talking in negative way of other players or teams with intention of hurting them, or make them feel bad.
+Failure to follow this rule may result in punishments as warnings, mutes and/or bans.

+##### 6.2.3.9 Banter
+We do allow banter to happen in our server, as long as it creates exciting tension around players and teams in a positive way, but also in funny ways.
+This can make rivalries which can lead to exciting streams and matchups.
+It is however important that we see the difference between banter and bullying, as bullying is not allowed.
+Bantering about teams or players is allowed as long as it refers to gameplay within the league, and not attacks on the person itself.
+Failure to follow this rule may result in punishments as warnings, mutes and/or bans.
+Also, to access the banter channel, go get the role "Banter" in the "Select-Roles" channel in the discord server.

 ## 7. Penalties

 ### 7.1 Penalty reasons

-Picking new/reworked champ = restart of the champ select (if it is a single occurrence during the match – with multiple occurrences a ban will be taken away from the offending team for each offence).
+- Picking new/reworked champ = restart of the champ select (if it is a single occurrence during the match – with multiple occurrences a ban will be taken away from the offending team for each offence).

-Over extended game pause = the game will continue if there is no valid reason to extend the pause beyond the 15-minute mark (if the offending team refuses to behave accordingly to set rules a fortification will be enforced).
+- Over extended game pause = the game will continue if there is no valid reason to extend the pause beyond the 15-minute mark (if the offending team refuses to behave accordingly to set rules a fortification will be enforced).

-Harassment & Sexual harassment = penalties wary from warning to permanent ban from community discord and all tournaments.
+- Harassment & Sexual harassment = penalties wary from warning to permanent ban from community discord and all tournaments.

-Not sending vod after being asked by a member of staff = warning.
+- Not sending vod after being asked by a member of staff = warning.

-Offending the dignity or integrity of a person or disclosing any confidential information provided by a staff member or disrespecting staff members = warning at first occurrence, permanent ban at second occurrence.
+- Offending the dignity or integrity of a person or disclosing any confidential information provided by a staff member or disrespecting staff members = warning at first occurrence, permanent ban at second occurrence.

-Hacking changing the client functions & Exploiting & & Using cheating device/program or similar method = offending player will be excluded from the ongoing tournament and affected game will be forfeited by the offending team.
+- Hacking changing the client functions & Exploiting & & Using cheating device/program or similar method = offending player will be excluded from the ongoing tournament and affected game will be forfeited by the offending team.

+- Breaking a rule concerning drafting, hereunder account sharing, not notifying opponent before draft about any account changes or substitutions = the draft can be done over again, and the offending team can lose bans depending on MXL Staff decision.

+- Smurfing, harbouring a smurf or continous bad behavior, attemped smurfing and hiding peak rank of players = warnings, bans from playing, and/or disqualification of teams if needed.

+- Usage of all chat without agreed to, which go against our rules on all-chat = warning

-Any other rules = Staff will decide depending on the situation.
+- Any other rules = Staff will decide depending on the situation.

+### 7.2 Warnings
+Getting 3 warnings means suspension from the next singular game.
+Getting 4 warnings means suspension from the next two singular games.
+Getting 5 warnings means suspension from the next series.
+Getting 6 warnings means suspension from playing the next 3 weeks.
+Getting 7 warnings means suspension from playing the rest of the split.

 By applying for this league, you are hereby agreeing to all these rules.
 If found to be breaking any of them, you will be subjected to the punishments deemed appropriate by the staff team.